-Occasionally, characters may become hurt or fall asleep, and because of their malady, they are unable to fight or protect themselves.
+ove Occasionally, characters may become hurt or fall asleep, and be- cause of their malady, they are unable to fight or protect themselves.
 The Move option allows you to put a strong and healthy character in front of an injured one to protect him or her.
-You may also move a strong character from the back ranks to the front to deliver a deadly blow.
+You may also move a strong character from the back ranks to the front to deliver a deadly pett blow.
 When characters move, they may move to any position.
 If they advance, all of the characters behind their new position will retreat one rank.
 On the other hand, if a character retreats, everyone moves ahead by one slot.
-Moving requires extra stamina, and leaves the character prone to monster attack.
+Moving requires extra stamina, and leaves the character prope to monster attack character prone to monster attack.